OR WAIT 15 SECS

 Also participating in this study were researchers from the National Biomedical Computation Resource (NBCR), part of the Center for Research on Biological Systems and the California Institute for Telecommunications and Information Technology at UC San Diego, including Lily S. Cheng, co-first author; Don Xu; Wilfred Li; and Peter W. Arzberger.

 The study, published in the Journal of Medicinal Chemistry, builds on prior work that captured the nanosecond-by-nanosecond movements of a protein called neuraminidase 1 (or N1), needed by the avian flu virus to spread infection to new cells.
 To help reveal the often-spasmodic motion of proteins, scientists work with molecular dynamics codes that simulate their movements as they obey the fundamental laws of physics.
 Such is the complexity of the mathematical calculations needed for these simulations that scientists often require the use of supercomputers.
-In this case, the researchers ran their data through a molecular dynamics program called NAMD — developed at the
+In this case, the researchers ran their data through a molecular dynamics program called NAMD — developed at the University of Illinois at Urbana-Champaign — on supercomputers at SDSC and the NationalCenter for Supercomputing Applications in Illinois.

 Some surprising details emerged as the scientists watched the protein gyrate and wiggle over time.
 In particular, one region – dubbed a “hot pocket” – appeared to be quite dynamic and flexible.
 Amaro said the topology of this region and the amino acids linking the pocket are significantly different from what the scientists previously observed in a static image of the protein’s crystal structure.